Yehor-Mishchyriak/SAWNERGY/README.md

 - **Deterministic, shareable artifacts**: Every stage produces compressed Zarr archives that contain both data and metadata so runs can be reproduced, shared, or inspected later.
 - **High-performance data handling**: Heavy arrays live in shared memory during walk sampling to allow parallel processing without serialization overhead; archives are written in chunked, compressed form for fast read/write.
 - **Flexible objectives & backends**: Train Skip-Gram with **negative sampling** (`objective="sgns"`) or **plain Skip-Gram** (`objective="sg"`), using either **PureML** (default) or **PyTorch**.
-- **Visualization out of the box**: Plot and animate residue networks without leaving Python, using the data produced by RINBuilder
+- **Visualization out of the box**: Plot and animate residue networks without leaving Python, using the data produced by RINBuilder.

 ---